toitware/ide-tools/vscode/README.md

 The extension is now set up and ready to use.
 Visit the [Toit docs](https://docs.toit.io/) for more information about Toit.

 ### toitlang.org
-The open-source version of Toit provides syntax highlighting and the language server (providing completions, diagnostics, ...).
+The open source version of Toit provides syntax highlighting and the language server (providing completions, diagnostics, ...).

 - _Step 1:_ Follow the steps to build the tools as described in the [README](https://github.com/toitlang/toit).